 Click here for the 2025 recommended vaccines schedule for adults.

 The Advisory Committee on Immunization Practices (ACIP) develops recommendations for U.S. immunizations based on extensive research and evidence.
 The recommendations include ages when vaccines should be given, number of doses, time between doses, and precautions and contraindications.
+Talk with your doctor or other healthcare professional to find out which vaccines are recommended for you at your next appointment.

 As we get older, our immune systems tend to weaken over time, putting us at higher risk for certain diseases.
 Older adults should get: